Matrikas: Tantric worship

-Stone inscriptions of Tantric worship of The Matrikas are found in Gangadhar, Rajasthan(by king Vishvavarman- 423 C.E., identified as the first epigraphic evidence of Tantra worship); in Bihar (by Guptas – fifth century) and in Deogarh, Uttar Pradesh (by Svāmibhaṭa – sixth century).
+Stone inscriptions of Tantric worship of the Matrikas are found in Gangadhar, Rajasthan (by king Vishvavarman- 423 C.E., identified as the first epigraphic evidence of Tantra worship); in Bihar (by Guptas – fifth century) and in Deogarh, Uttar Pradesh (by Svāmibhaṭa – sixth century).
 The Gangadhar inscripture deals with a construction to a shrine to Chamunda and the other Matrikas, "who are attended by Dakinis (female demons)" and rituals of daily Tantric worship (Tantrobhuta) like the ritual of Bali (offering of grain).

 The eight Matrikas are said to reside the second line of bhupura in Sri Chakra.
-They are frequently aligned with the Eight Bhairavas, as in Jňānārṇava Tantra.
+They are frequently aligned with the Ashta Bhairavas, as in Jňānārṇava Tantra.
 The Svacchaṇḍa Tantra(1.33) explains that the primary function of Matrikas is to preside eight groups (vargas) of letters of Devanagari alphabet, while Brahmayāmala states they issue originate from the vowels.

 Rituals and goals of worship

 The Natya Shastra (13.66) recommends worship to Matrikas before setting up the stage and before dance performances.
 Indra declares in chapter 90 of Devi Purana that the Matrikas are the best among all deities and should be worshipped in cities, villages, towns and shields.
 Matrikas are generally to be worshipped on all occasions with Navagraha (the nine planets) and the Dikpala (Guardians of the directions) and at night with the Goddess.

 The Matsya Purana and Devi Purana prescribe that Matrika shrines should be north-facing and be placed in northern part of a temple-complex.
-The temples of the Matrikas are found earliest dating to the fourth century and from textual evidence, it is predicated that "there must be impressive shrines all over the [Indian] subcontinent".
+The temples of the Matrikas are found earliest dating to the fourth century and from textual evidence, it is predicated that "there must be impressive shrines all over the (Indian) subcontinent".
 Although circular Mandalas and Chakras are mentioned in religious texts, most existing shrines are rectangular in nature.
 Pal speculates that earlier circular shrines, which open to the sky or under trees of less durable material were replaced by the Guptas in stone as rectangular shrines.

 The Devi Purana mentions the Matrikas or Deva Shaktis (powers of the gods) as group of seven or more, who should be worshipped for Mukti (liberation) by all, but particularly kings for powers of domination.
-The Saptamatrika are worshipped for "personal and spiritual renewal" with Mukti as the ultimate goal as well as for powers to control and rule and earthly desires (Bhukti).Also important are the banners of the Saptamatrikas, which are carved outside the Udayagiri caves.
+The Saptamatrikas or Matrikas are worshipped for "personal and spiritual renewal" with Mukti as the ultimate goal as well as for powers to control and rule and earthly desires (Bhukti).Also important are the banners of the Saptamatrikas, which are carved outside the Udayagiri caves.
 These banners are called "Indra's sisters" in the Devi Purana.
 The Purana lists them as: swan, bull, peacock, conch, discus, elephant and skeleton – attributes of the Matrikas.
 A king installing these banners is believed to get mukti and bhukti.
-As per the Nitisara, Matrikas acted as the king's tangible Shaktis and conferred the power to conquer and rule.
+As per the Nitisara, Matrikas acted as the king's tangible Shaktis and conferred him the power to conquer and rule.